 - Banner Life Insurance-Banner is a good company to use if you have average health.
 They underwriting is more lenient than other companies and they also offer an accelerated program.
 Under this program, if you are in good health and requesting $500K or less in insurance you could qualify without an exam being done.

 - Ethos Life– Ethos Life is a company that does all of their business over the web.
 There is no agent and you deal directly with Ethos.
-You can get an instant decision up to 1 million of coverage without an exam.
+You can get an instant decision up to 1 million term life insurance coverage without an exam.
 Just like with Sagicor this is not a guaranteed issue policy.

 - Sagicor-Just like it’s term product, Sagicor offers a UL policy that you can qualify for up to 1 million without an exam.
 These type of policies don’t earn much cash value, but the premiums are guaranteed to age 120.